Crepes Without Milk (Dairy Free | Vegan Recipe)

 5. Lightly grease and preheat a non-stick pan.

 6. Add just enough of the smooth crepe batter to cover the base of the pan.
-Cook for around 2 minutes on the first side and 1-2 minutes on the second, until cooked through with a few light golden spots.
+Cook for around 2 minutes on the first side and 1-2 minutes on the second side, until cooked through with a few light golden spots.

 Vegan Crêpes Filling Ideas